prajithkb/datastructures_in_rust/README.md

 * ArrayBasedSegmentTree - A balanced binary tree of segments backed by an array.
 While optimized for queries, it is limited by the max value of range since, we need to store all the elements in the range.
 * DynamicSegmentTree - A balanced binary tree of segments in a tree structure.
 It is dynamic because nodes are created on demand.

-Used these data structures to solve a few problems  on leet code.